uksrc/emerlin2caom/README.md

 The codebase takes the output directory of the emerlin casa pipeline as an input, extracts the relevant metadata to an xml file.
-The inouts to the code are added via the settings_file.py file.
+The inputs to the code are added via the settings_file.py file.
 These inputs are:
 - storage_name: path to the target emerlin pipeline output (string)
 - xmldir: directory where the output xml file will be created
 - upload: True or False, if False the upload to local database will not be attempted.